rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 * The `custom_fields` are mapped to the `properties` and will be the used in the `track` call too.

 * If `custom_fields` is not provided, then RudderStack will create that object with extra fields.
-Note that these fields must be different from the ones mentioned in the mapping list mentioned in the **Identify Mapping** section, i.e, the non-default fields.
+Note that these fields must be different from the ones mentioned in the mapping list mentioned in the **Identify Mapping** section below, i.e, the non-default fields.

 * Inside the `integrations` object, you can additionally send two timestamps - `dt_updated_marketing` and `dt_updated_transactional`.
 These timestamps must follow the [**ISO-8601**](https://en.wikipedia.org/wiki/ISO_8601) format.